JoshuaTheEngineer/DodoToDo/README.md

     iii.
 I made it #FFFFF or white and renamed it as the ic_add.xml iv. it will be in the drawable directory
     v.
 Repeat steps 1 to 4 with the remaining buttons

+2. Add [LifeCycle and Room dependencies](https://developer.android.com/topic/libraries/architecture/adding-components).
+This will include support for:
+    - LiveData
+    - ViewModel